Skip to main content

 6. Measuring Campaign Success

-• Link Clicks → Add links to the back of the pass; Badge will report clicks during the campaign period.
+Even without goal tracking configured, link clicks are available out of the box.
+Add links to the back of the pass and Badge will report click activity throughout the campaign period.

 7. For API Users: Push + Pass Update Workflow